 Neuromodulators were first approved in 1989 to treat the extreme muscle contractions caused by cervical dystonia – a disease with no known cause characterized by painful contractions that force the neck to turn.

-Currently, and with some success, some doctor are using Botox for neck and shoulder pain associated with myofascial pain syndrome, degenerative disc disorder, and other chronic pain syndromes where muscle contractions/spasms may be the cause of pain.
-Neuromodulators relaxes muscles, inhibiting their ability to contract.
+Currently, and with some success, some doctors are using Botox for neck and shoulder pain associated with myofascial pain syndrome, degenerative disc disorder, and other chronic pain syndromes where muscle contractions/spasms may be the cause of pain.
+Neuromodulators relax muscles, inhibiting their ability to contract.
 A 2012 study revealed that neuromodulator injections “significantly improve pain and quality of life in people with chronic bilateral posterior neck and shoulder myofascial pain syndrome”.